SupraCoNeX/scnx-rateman/README.md

 ### Authors

-We are a team of researchers at Hochschule Nordhausen, Fraunhofer HHI, TU Braunschweig, BISDN, New Media Net, etc.
+We are a team of researchers at Hochschule Nordhausen, Fraunhofer HHI, Technische Universität Braunschweig, NewMedia-Net GmbH, and BISDN GmbH.

 ## ⬇️ Installation